 This course capstones the process conducted in PS 3003 by requiring the student to demonstrate competencies required of a professional in the student's specialty area in an actual business or industry setting.
 The student will assume a leadership role in presenting the outcomes of the needs assessment to a group of company stakeholders.
 On the basis of empirical research conducted throughout the assessment process, the student will recommend relevant strategies for addressing the identified problem/s.
 A review of the literature will serve to either validate or reject the strategies selected.
 A continuous process improvement model will be developed along with a detailed continuous process improvement plan which must be approved and accepted by all relevant stakeholders.
-The final component of the course will require the student to demonstrate presentation ability, appropriate leadership styles, critical thinking, and communications skills in a formal presentation of the strategic plan to the group responsible for implementing the strategies.
+The final component of the course will require the student to demonstrate competencies required of a professional in the student will assume a leadership role in presenting.
+The student will recommend relevant strategies for addressing the identification of the student will require the stud demonstrate presentation ability, appropriate leadership styles, critical thinking, and communications skills in a formal presentation of the strategic plan to the group responsible for implementing the strategies.